-There are literally SO many things i love about the VISTA; it can be a single, double, or triple yielding stroller. with the RumbleSeat attachment and upper adapters, the single stroller turns into a double.
+There are literally SO many things that I love about the VISTA; it can be a single, double, or triple yielding stroller. with the RumbleSeat attachment and upper adapters, the single stroller turns into a double.
 You can even add the PiggyBack ride-along board which easily makes it functional for three.
 Also, great for toddlers that refuse to stay put in said seat.

 The best part by far is that being that it’s an inline stroller (not side by side), walking around town or through aisles isn’t an issue.
 The fact that the seats sit above/below one another, make the stroller more compact and the weight tends to be evenly distributed so the handling is still pretty smooth and easy.